 In Figure 1, the system demonstrates a general setup for the experimentation and functioning flow.
 Here, the EEG signal waveform is fed from the LabVIEW to a NI-DAQ, which is available from commercially or for freely available data base which contains normal, pre-seizure and seizure datasets.
-Any irregular pattern in the data, then it prompts that an abnormal activity is present in the EEG [6] which could be seizure; and the program should be set to activate an alarm with respect to a set point in the program.
+Any irregular pattern in the data, it reflects that there are abnormal activities in the EEG signal [9] which could be seizure; and the program should be set to activate an alarm with respect to a set point in the program.